aws-samples/serverless-patterns/apigw-sfn-crud-terraform/README.md

 ## How it works

 Amazon API Gateway creates a direct integration with AWS Step Functions utilizing a synchronous call.
-Step functions evaluates the path and method to choose the proper action.
+The Step Functions state machine evaluates the path and method to choose the proper action.
 The action steps can be modified to meet your needs.

 ## Testing

 *CRUD = Create, Read, Update, Delete*

-Once the application is deployed, use a tool like Postman or Curl to call the different CRUD endpoints.
-If you would like to import the Postman package, update the endpoint and import into Postman.
+Once your application is up and running, you can verify the CRUD operations in two ways:
+- Make a curl request directly to the endpoint shown in the Terraform output
+- Use Postman by importing the provided collection file (make sure to update the endpoint URLs to match your deployed environment)

+Both methods will allow you to test and interact with your API endpoints.

 ## Cleanup
 1. Change directory to the pattern directory: